-Hosting of business solutions requires maximum stability and reliability.
-Once you signup for some company’s services, you always expect ultimate connectivity, quick and friendly support and fixed reasonable pricing.
-Some of those expectations, however, may be ruined overnight by actions of unprofessional administrators or a serious issue, which may cause downtime, loss of traffic, clients and therefore money.
+Hosting business solutions requires maximum stability and reliability.
+Once you signup for some company’s services, you always expect ultimate connectivity, quick and friendly support, and fixed reasonable pricing.
+Some of those expectations, however, may be ruined overnight by actions of unprofessional administrators or a serious issue, which may cause downtime, loss of traffic, clients, and therefore money.

-Though no one is safe from human factor or act of elements, you should always study as much information as possible about your potential host.
+Though no one is safe from human factors or acts of elements, you should always study as much information as possible about your potential host.
 This is going to help you think all pros and cons over and choose the most optimal provider with minimal risks.
 The consumer tips below will hopefully help you make the right choice:

 The first thing you need to check is whether or not your potential host is some other company reseller.
-Whatever good, catchy and promising their service may look, you should cross out the company from your check list once you find that they are someone’s resellers.
+Whatever good, catchy, and promising their service may look, you should cross out the company from your checklist once you find that they are someone’s reseller.

 The two main drawbacks of resold hosting are usually connected with pricing and support – trying to cover the expenses, resellers usually set their own prices for products higher, which are initially cheaper if purchased from their upstream directly.
 Additionally, resellers tend to oversell, offering bigger quotas, than they can actually provide.
 As for support, not many resellers have their own support team to carry out all administrative tasks – sometimes simply due to access limitations – therefore, whenever any complicated technical issue takes place, the reseller is going to contact the upstream for support, which implies critical time loss.
 Thus, being interested in prompt support, you need to look for an independent standalone hosting provider.

-Apart from promptness and expertise of your support team, you should rely on their constant availability.
+Apart from the promptness and expertise of your support team, you should rely on their constant availability.
 The idea of 24/7 support for Internet services (especially for hosting and Internet connectivity provision) first of all emerged due to the time zone differences.
-Since business time interval may differ for you, your service provider and your clients depending on location, the websites have to be up round a clock.
+Since business time intervals may differ for you, your service provider, and your clients depending on location, the websites have to be up round a clock.

 This option is not the key one but is still much recommended.
 Its idea is connected with location and time zones as well.
 Talking about business time in the previous paragraph we did not mention the maintenance factor.
 If urgent maintenance works are done with no business time in mind, the planned ones are usually scheduled for non-business time, namely night.
 This may be tricky, if for instance you and the majority of your clients are located in Europe, while your hosting provider is US-based – say, they put your server down at night (according to EST), while it’s morning in all GMT+ countries.
 The situation is rather confusing, especially considering the fact that no one is violating any service provision terms.

-Talking about maintenance we cannot leave this factor unmentioned.
-Hosting providers depend on their data centers much and there were many cases, when a good hosting company started losing clients due to inactivity of the data center staff.
+Talking about the maintenance we cannot leave this factor unmentioned.
+Hosting providers depend on their data centers and there were many cases when a good hosting company started losing clients due to the inactivity of the data center staff.
 One of the problems related to the inactivity is the absence of in-house data center staff or its lack.

 This especially saves time during maintenance: imagine they need to have an HDD replaced on your hosting server.
 This procedure may take from 20-40 minutes to an hour at maximum – fair and bearable downtime.
-Now imagine that there is no in-house staff so the technician in charge needs time to get to the datacenter – this may take another hour if not more, what does not look quick, serious and reliable.
+Now imagine that there is no in-house staff so the technician in charge needs time to get to the data center – this may take another hour if not more, which does not look quick, serious, and reliable.

-The closer you are to making your choice, the more precise you should be.
+The closer you are to make your choice, the more precise you should be.
 Thus, in order to be 100% sure about your hosting provider you need to study the correspondent reviews.
 Those should be as non-partisan and independent as possible, so you may look not only for reviews of this company specifically but for comparative ones as well.
-You can also check out let’s say Top 10 or Top 20 hosting companies and see, if the one you are ready to co-operate with is on the list.
+You can also check out let’s say Top 10 or Top 20 hosting companies and see if the one you are ready to cooperate with is on the list.

-The last but not least is the social media activity of the company.
+Last but not least is the social media activity of the company.
 This factor does tell about many things.
-A socially active company usually has a well-built team, a friendly client community and is not actually hung up on its services.
-Thus, you may check their forums and blogs to see if those are content rich and if their visitors are active and cheerful.
-Another check box are external social media, such as Twitter and (or) Facebook.
+A socially active company usually has a well-built team, a friendly client community, and is not actually hung up on its services.
+Thus, you may check their forums and blogs to see if they are content-rich and if their visitors are active and cheerful.
+Another check box is external social media, such as Twitter and (or) Facebook.
 If a company has its corporate account there, it means that they are open for discussions and are not afraid to reveal some less official information about them.

 If you are searching for a hosting company and are not sure about your choice, follow the steps above to pick the one that meets as many requirements as possible.
 Careful and deliberate actions are going to make you a happy user and grant you many years of stable hosting for your business website.

-Guest author Arkadij “Archie” Shkolnik is PR Manager of SiteValley.com web hosting company, the provider of affordable and reliable Linux hosting for personal and small business web sites.
+Guest author Arkadij “Archie” Shkolnik is PR Manager of SiteValley.com web hosting company, the provider of affordable and reliable Linux hosting for personal and small business websites.
 He is also current administrator and author of the corporate blog svhostingblog.com.
-You can also send in guest articles here.